 Where to Buy Vinyl Online:

 - Expressions Vinyl – I have worked with Expressions Vinyl for a couple of years now, so I definitely have a soft spot in my heart for this shop.
 They have a great selection of vinyl in all types and colors.
 They also have their own line of adhesive vinyl (a permanent vinyl and a removable vinyl), which is really affordable and works great.
 I am a super big fan of their transfer tape and highly recommend it.
 They also do a weekly grab bag of small vinyl pieces for just $5 that is a great way to get started playing around with vinyl!
-Finally, I have to say that their shipping always goes out super quick so you won’t have to wait too long to get crafting.
+Their Mystery Box is another great option for trying out lots of new types of vinyl AND it comes with free cut files!
 I love Expressions Vinyl!

 - Happy Crafters – Happy Crafters is one of my newest favorite vinyl shops.
 They specialize in vinyl and vinyl cutting supplies, and have some great products you won’t want to miss.
 They have a really cool iridescent shimmer HTV as well as some great patterned vinyls.
 I just got some of their foil adhesive vinyl in the opal colors and I’m obsessed.
 They also have a huge selection of blank apparel just waiting for you to customize!